 When you're frustrated that your child won't try a veggie, it can be tempting to get mad or force her to clean her plate.
-Experts say forcing a child to eat something can cause them to avoid eating it, even as adults.
-"You never want to force feed because you don’t want it become an emotional drama," says dietician Tanner-Blasiar.
-"Don’t react one way or another.
-There are going to be things that they're not going to eat."
+But resist the urge.
+Forcing a child to eat something can cause them to avoid it later, even as an adult.
+If she pushes her plate away, don’t react one way or another.
+But don’t give up on serving veggies for good, either.

 Offer One New Vegetable Plus a Familiar One

-Don't overwhelm your child by offering an entire plate filled with foods he doesn't recognize or doesn't like.
-Ask him to try only one new vegetable at a time.
-Make sure you serve other familiar foods -- hopefully including at least a veggie he already likes.
+Don't overwhelm your child by serving an entire plate of foods he doesn't recognize or like.
+Ask him to try one new vegetable at a time.
+Make sure you serve other familiar foods he already likes, hopefully including at least one veggie.
 That way you can encourage him to try the new food, but you'll both know he'll have something to eat if he isn't a fan.

 Don't Give Up